wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 **Resource Manager**

-Task queue: It is a priority queue that contains tasks to be executed.
+Task queue - a priority queue that contains tasks to be executed.

-Worker queue: It is a priority queue that contains worker utilization info.
+Worker queue - a priority queue that contains worker utilization info.

-Running queue: It contains info about the currently running tasks and workers running the tasks.
+Running queue - contains info about the currently running tasks and workers running the tasks.

-Task scheduler: It picks the optimal task/worker, and instructs the chosen task worker to execute the job.
+Task scheduler - picks the optimal task/worker, and instructs the chosen task worker to execute the job.

 The resource manager works as follows: